ethereum/remix-ide/docs/solidity_editor.md

 ![](images/a-editor-error-hover.png)

-Tabs and the File Explorer will also will also display whether a file contains errors or warnings.
+Tabs and the File Explorer will also display whether a file contains errors or warnings.

 ![](images/a-editor-errors-tabs-fe.png)